anakic/Jot/README.md

 If we're using a `FileStore` (e.g. when using the default `StateTracker` constructor), the data is serialized and saved in a file, most likely in the %appdata% folder.

 Each property value will be stored in its own XML node.
-The id of the property is composed of the three elements:
+The id of the property is composed of three elements:

 1. Target object type (the type that owns the property)
 - Target object name (what we supplied when calling `IdentifyAs` or the value of the property that has `[TrackingKey]` applied)